 It is reassuring to see the GPG has been narrowing (both the mean and the median) but there remains more for us to do to further close the gaps and ensure that the downward trend continues.
-The analysis undertaken in relation to specific categories of employees including academic, research and professional and support staff has shown where pay gaps among particular groups of employees impact on the overall gender pay gap.
+The public sector pay scheme tightly regulates our ability to make change so whilst it minimises variation it means that catch up comes with a lag.
+The analysis undertaken in relation to specific categories of employees including academic, research and professional and support staff has shown where pay gaps among particular groups of employee's impact on the overall gender pay gap.
 The outputs of this more detailed gender pay gap analysis will inform our actions and initiatives to reduce the overall GPG in future and contribute to achieving gender equality more broadly.

 A number of initiatives are in place to advance gender equality and to reduce the GPG and we will continue to build on these and incorporate new actions identified into this programme of work.

-We are fully committed to achieving gender equality across all cohorts of employees and the elimination of any gender based pay gap is a critical element and goal for UCD.
+We are fully committed to achieving gender equality across all cohorts of employees and the elimination of any gender-based pay gap is a critical element and goal for UCD.